stoeps13/connections-doc/source/admin/admin/t_admin_communities_delete_orphaned_data.md

         ForumsService.deleteForums\(Vector Hashtable\)

+        !!! note
-        **Note:** The Forums widget can contain multiple forums associated with a single community.
+    The Forums widget can contain multiple forums associated with a single community.
 You can use the forum name to query for a vector of forums and delete them.

         Use the following commands to generate the vector, and then delete the orphaned forums.